 The liver can repair itself, however, so the sooner a person stops drinking, the better the chances of the liver returning to healthy functioning.

 The kidneys suffer directly from alcohol consumption.
 Alcohol alters the balance of water and nutrients in the body, hampering proper kidney function.

 With extended alcohol abuse, this imbalance can cause dangerous blood sugar level drops or seizures.
 People who abuse alcohol over a long period of time also display symptoms of dehydration because of slowed or impaired kidney functioning.

 Drinking has significant effects on mental health as well, and many of these problems arise from damage to other internal organs.
 As substance abuse progresses, decreased organ function occurs in tandem with dehydration and poor nutrition.
 This dangerous combination puts the individual at high risk for severely limiting the brain’s ability to function.

 Seeking Treatment for Alcohol Abuse

 The reality is that this type of lifestyle cannot continue for long.
-The toll that alcohol abuse takes on the body is too great to ignore.
+The toll that alcohol abuse takes on the body is too enormous to ignore.

 It’s vital to seek treatment for alcohol abuse as soon as possible to prevent significant organ damage.
 The Treatment Center offers medically assisted detox services as well as an abundance of personalized treatment program options.
 Our comprehensive alcohol addiction treatment services empower our patients to recover at their own pace and rebuild their lives with healthy choices and sober living.